sary357/FubonRD101/README.md

 - You phone number will be ready within 2 weeks.
 (At least mine was ready within 2 weeks.)

 ## About version control
-### how to use git on windows
+### how to use git on windows?
 - Please download 32-bit or 64 bit git portable version from (https://git-scm.com/download/win)
 - Unzip the file after downloading
 - After extracting the file, you will get a folder called "PortableGit".
-Please go into the folder "PortableGit"
+Please go into this folder.
-- If you're familiar with Unix-like shell, please execute the command "git-bash.ext".
+- If you're familiar with Unix-like shell, please execute the command "git-bash.exe".
 If you would like to see windows prompt, please execute the command "git-cmd.exe" by clicking the icon directly.
 ### Q&A
 - Q: I may get the following error message when executing the command "git clone" or "git push"
 ```